numbas/editor/docs/exam/reference.rst

     Enable steps?
         If unticked, then part steps will not be offered to the student, regardless of whether any have been defined in the exam's questions.

-    Show front page?
+    Allow user to regenerate questions?
-        If ticked, then an intro screen is shown to the student before the exam starts,
+        If ticked, then the :guilabel:`Try another question like this one` button is displayed at the bottom of each question, allowing the student to re-randomise the question and have another attempt at it.

     Reveal answers to all questions
         Control when the student may see the results page, after ending the exam.